zsaffrin/spiff-ui/README.md

 A handy little React UI component kit and design system

+I'm building this out tiny bits at a time, mostly just to learn how.
-Work in progress, I don't suggest using these quite yet
+It is very much a work in progress and I really don't suggest using this for anything remotely important at this time.

 If you want to fire it up locally, after cloning just run `npm run storybook`